 Despite widespread school building closures, the implementation of digital learning plans, and a national health emergency unlike anything we have experienced, steadfast LJS participants have not stopped their advocacy efforts.
 They have continued to address inequities in our school systems.
-In fact, their devotion is amplified in these uncertain times as they recognize the importance of raising their voices to weigh in on how the pandemic is addressed in school systems, how supports are designed and rolled out in communities, and how education systems can prepare for reopening schools in the future.
+In fact, their devotion is amplified in these uncertain times as they recognize the importance of raising their voices to weigh in on how the pandemic is addressed in school systems, how supports are designed A network of more than 200 LJS participants from across the country are prepared to assist in increasing the capacity of schools and districts to ... ensure no student or family is forgotten.

+and rolled out in communities, and how education systems can prepare for reopening schools in the future.
 More than ever, their conversations can provide valuable insight into how we can design a path forward for learning throughout the country.